 - Alex Cook

-Mitchell & Mitchell on Health Care and the Trump Agenda, Part 1: Plans for Change
+Mitchell and Mitchell On Health Care and the Trump Agenda, Part 6: Proposed AHCA Bill Had Serious Flaws

-This is the first post in an ongoing series regarding changes in health care that may take place—and actual changes that do take place—with the new Trump administration.
+This is the sixth post in an ongoing series regarding changes in health care that may take place—and actual changes that do take place—with the Trump administration.
 The likely implementation issues to be encountered for both potential and actual changes are described, based on detailed methods of analysis.
-The emphasis is on what these …
+The emphasis is on what these shifts …

 - Alex Cook